 The full name of our group is: Citizens of the Ebey’s Reserve for a Safe, Healthy, and Peaceful Environment.

-Citizens of the Ebey’s Reserve, or COER, is committed to closing OLF Coupeville and removing the EA18G Growler from North Puget Sound.
+Citizens of the Ebey’s Reserve, or COER, is committed to working with you to relocate Growler flight carrier landing practice operations to an environmentally suitable and welcoming location.
 Our mission is to protect the health and welfare of the inhabitants of the region, including the marine, migratory and endangered species, and to preserve the historic northwest communities being threatened by military jet training flights.

 We are not affiliated with any political party, religious group, commercial entity, or other social conformity, except universal respect.